mixpanel/docs/pages/docs/best-practices/analytics-strategy/engagement.md

 ## Engagement should be defined by value, not just usage
 How do you define your product’s value moment so that you can measure engagement accordingly?
 One common strategy is to track every single user event, come up with an array of metrics, and consider them all equally.
 This can give a false sense of how many active users you have and how often they receive value from your product.

 Let’s say you have a delivery app.
 Is every login, settings change, and menu click a value moment?
-If not, it may be easier and more effective to prioritize a single value moment to track, like “completed order.”
+If not, it may be easier and more effective to prioritize a single value moment to track, like "completed order."

 Prioritizing a single value moment is hard, but it’s a more straightforward way of gauging the value that your product brings to market.
 Value moments will look different for different products and industries, but here are some examples to help you assess what your product’s unique value moment is: